 We know that as the distance travelled increases the time taken will also increases such that the ratio of the number of km and the ratio of the times taken is the same.
 Thus, the number of kms and the time taken is directly proportional.

-Solution : Let x be the number of hours when the jeep covers 150 kms.
+Solution : Let x be the number of hours for the jeep to cover 150 kms.

-Thus, x : 3 = 150 : 90
+Thus, $$x: 3 = 150: 90$$

 Since the product of the means is equal to the product of the extremes